 CHEP purchases, controls, or has due diligence oversight of all of the wood used in the manufacturing and repair of CHEP pallets.
-European third party outsourced service centres purchase wood directly from approved CHEP providers.
-In FY15, the global timber sourcing strategy was updated.
-It includes supply base segmentation and sustainability objectives.
-The volume of wood purchased by third parties service centres in Europe is estimated using the repair rates of the service centres during FY18 multiplied by the average volume of wood used per repair in own service centres.
+Third party outsourced service centres purchase wood directly from approved CHEP providers.
+The volume of wood purchased by third parties service centres in is estimated using the repair rates of the service centres during FY19 multiplied by the average volume of wood used per repair in own service centres.